Remember when going weak at the knees was a good thing?

 Symptoms of osteoarthritis will vary from person to person.
-The most common symptoms are pain and stiffness but may also include stiffness and mild swelling around the joint, a reduced range of movement, and clicking or cracking sounds when the joint bends.
+The most common symptoms are pain and stiffness but may also include mild swelling around the joint, a reduced range of movement, and clicking or cracking sounds when the joint bends.

 First, speak to your doctor

 Knowledge is power.
 The more you know about your condition and the sooner you know it, the more treatment options you’ll have.
 Osteoarthritis is a progressive disease, so getting a proper diagnosis is key to knowing how to slow it down.
 Speak to your doctor about your symptoms and to work out the best treatment plan for you.
 Early intervention can limit the effects of osteoarthritis on your life and help you maintain an active, independent lifestyle.